wswwfhrace-ops/race-demo-manager/README.md

 records_all.json stores the best known time for each map regardless of game.

+# Credits
+Coded with the help of ChatGpt
+Thanks to mikul for his idea
-Thanks to mikul, aelwi , stall and algolineu for their help.
+Thanks to algolineu , aelwi and Stall for testing it